ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.smartgarden/README.md

 The adapter creates its own data points for various features / options when the feature is selected.
 These data points are not automatically deleted when the feature is deselected.
-If you no longer need these data points, they must be deleted by hand.
+If you no longer need these data points, they can be deleted manually.

 ### General things to know about data points